- Rob Kaiser, Principal

 My academic career started with Tulsa Public Schools in 2013.
 I began my career at Cooper Elementary School where I was a 4th grade classroom teacher for two years.
 I then stepped into the role of Physical Education teacher for two years where, in 2015, I was named Tulsa Public Schools District Teacher of the Year.

 After having the privilege of serving the Cooper community for 4 years, I started my administration career at Monroe Demonstration Academy.
-I have been the assistant principal at Monroe Demonstration Academy for three years before becoming interim principal in 2020.
+I served as the assistant principal at Monroe Demonstration Academy for three years before becoming interim principal in 2020.
 I am thankful and fortunate to get to serve this community every day.

 I came to Tulsa with Teach for America in 2013 after graduating from the University of Lynchburg with a degree in Physical Education.
 While at the University of Lynchburg I played 4 years of basketball under coach Hillary Scott.
 Since coming to Tulsa, I have been blessed to be awarded the Certificate of Meritorious Achievement from the House of Representatives for the creation and work with Cooper Elementary School's first-ever basketball team, along with being named Oklahoma City Thunder's Teacher of the Game in 2016.